 Agreement Social Welfare Housing Health Education Partnership 2000 (1996) Reform of the family income supplement Minimum rates suggested by the CSW before the end of agreement Consideration of poverty and income adequacy measures in the context of NAPs Child benefit discussed in context of integrating tax and social welfare and poverty traps/disincentives to work More participatory estate management policies to be developed in disadvantaged areas (discussed in context of urban renewal not housing) Programme of physical renewal of estates to continue Not addressed apart from some references to health aspects of gender equality.
-Recognises strong link between ed disadvantage and social exclusion Will prioritise resources to those with greatest needs Promote 3rd level access programmes Evaluate early start /breaking the cycle schemes Target early school leavers PPF (2000) Increase real SW rates for all Statutory Nat Min Wage Tax relief for low paid Target of €100pw for lowest rates Incr. child benefit Relative income poverty to be examined Focus on balancing supply and demand Planning Bill - 20% set aside for social and affordable housing Expand local authority housing to 22,000 starts Incr. in voluntary housing sector Implement national health strategy Review of bed capacity Implementation of 'new deal' report on ed. disadvantage Extra resources for special needs New teachers will be targeted at younger classes Improved 3rd level access programmes Focus is on mature students at 3rd level Sustaining Progress 2003 Meet target by 2007 for lowest welfare rates as set out in NAPS Increase social welfare pensions to €200pw by 2007 (in Programme for government) Addressed in special provision - affordable housing initiative Other statements vague A reference to access to primary health care and levels of inequalities Committed to equality but without any specific proposals Targets set to half proportion of pupils with literacy difficulties by 2006 and increase senior cycle completion to 90% - but no new actions listed Nat office for equality of access to 3rd level to be established this is understandable in the context of full employment it does have the effect of deemphasising those aspects of welfare designed to lift people out of poverty and glossing over the extent to which poverty remains a problem.
+Recognises strong link between ed disadvantage and social exclusion Will prioritise resources to those with greatest needs Promote 3rd level access programmes Evaluate early start /breaking the cycle schemes Target early school leavers PPF (2000) Increase real SW rates for all Statutory Nat Min Wage Tax relief for low paid Target of €100pw for lowest rates Incr. child benefit Relative income poverty to be examined Focus on balancing supply and demand Planning Bill - 20% set aside for social and affordable housing Expand local authority housing to 22,000 starts Incr. in voluntary housing sector Implement national health strategy Review of bed capacity Implementation of 'new deal' report on ed. disadvantage Extra resources for special needs New teachers will be targeted at younger classes Improved 3rd level access programmes Focus is on mature students at 3rd level Sustaining ■ Meet target by 2007 for Addressed in special A reference to access to ■ Targets set to half Progress lowest welfare rates as set out in NAPS provision - affordable housing initiative primary health care and levels of inequalities proportion of pupils with literacy difficulties by 2006 2003 Increase social welfare pensions to €200pw by 2007 (in Programme for government) Other statements vague Committed to equality but without any specific proposals and increase senior cycle completion to 90% - but no new actions listed Nat office for equality of access to 3rd level to be established this is understandable in the context of full employment it does have the effect of deemphasising those aspects of welfare designed to lift people out of poverty and glossing over the extent to which poverty remains a problem.
 This further 'residualises' anti-poverty policy, as it, in effect, becomes a residual even within the category of welfare.